MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0204-Enrolling devices into Intune.md

 9. Select **Devices**, then select **All devices**.

    > Take note of SEA-WS1.
-Notice that the Join Type column displays **Azure AD joined** and the MDM column displays **Microsoft Intune**.
+Notice that the Join Type column displays **Microsoft Entra joined** and the MDM column displays **Microsoft Intune**.

 10. Close all open Windows.

-**Results**: After completing this exercise, you will have successfully joined a Windows client to Azure AD and verified that the device has automatically enrolled in to Microsoft Intune.
+**Results**: After completing this exercise, you will have successfully joined a Windows client to Entra ID and verified that the device has automatically enrolled in to Microsoft Intune.

 **END OF LAB**